shaileshkumar11/CDAC-PROJECT/README.md

 # COVAS – Collision Avoidance and Vehicle Automation System
-This is our CDAC year project
+This is our CDAC  project